 Thanks to Nano Coating and clever optical design, the Nikon 28mm f/1.8G handles ghosting and flare as good (if not better) as the Nikon 24mm f/1.4G.
 Take a look at the below comparison samples:

 One important thing to note here, is the sun star characteristic of both lenses here.
 The Nikon 24mm f/1.4G is known to produce busy-looking sun stars (thanks to the 9-blade diaphragm), while the Nikon 28mm f/1.8G has much less points in comparison, which in my opinion, looks better.

 As expected from a wide-angle lens, there is some visible barrel distortion on the Nikon 28mm f/1.8G.
-Imatest measured 1.25% barrel distortion, which is better than the 1.48% barrel distortion exhibited by the Nikon 24mm f/1.4G.
-It is really nothing to worry about and the problem can be easily fixed in Lightroom using the Lens Correction sub-module (the Nikon 28mm f/1.8G is already supported by the latest version of Lightroom).
+Imatest measured 1.25% barrel distortion, which is a little worse than the 1.02% barrel distortion exhibited by the Nikon 24mm f/1.4G.
+It is really nothing to worry about and the problem can be easily fixed in Lightroom using the Lens Correction sub-module (the Nikon 28mm f/1.8G is supported by the latest version of Lightroom).
 Here is a sample uncorrected image taken by the D3200 that shows slight distortion:

 10) Chromatic Aberration

 All chromatic aberration tests were performed using RAW images (CA correction turned off both in camera and in post-processing).
 The Nikon 28mm f/1.8G exhibits lateral chromatic aberration in the range of 1.75px wide open to 2.07px at f/8 in the extreme corners.
 Here are some results from Imatest:

 I would not worry much about lateral chromatic aberration, as it can be fixed in Lightroom using the Lens Correction module.